 One of the most historic races in the country

 The Philadelphia Marathon is a 26.2-mile course winding through the city’s historic attractions and scenic outdoor spaces.
-Along the route, runners can partake in hydration stations, bursts of energy from Clif Shots and get cheered on by thousands watching the action.
+Along the route, runners can partake in hydration stations and get cheered on by thousands watching the action.

 Click the buttons below for official race maps, including cheer spots, hydration stations and more.